 - In any case, students should immediately send a communication (sms, email, etc.) to the Rome campus staff, notifying them that they are ok and giving them their location.

 All confidential information is kept private.
 The Student Affairs staff, together with the Director, provides support for students' well-being and safety.
 For this reason, any information about a student concerning health, discipline, or safety will be shared among the Rome staff.
-Serious issues will also be communicated to Catholic, ACU, and Loyola, as applicable.
-Disciplinary violations are immediately reported to Catholic, ACU, and Loyola, as applicable.
+Serious issues will also be communicated to Catholic, and disciplinary violations are immediately reported to Catholic too.